playcanvas/editor-test/README.md

     ```

 > [!IMPORTANT]
-> The account used must be an existing account
+> The account used must be an existing account.
+Create one [here](https://login.playcanvas.com)

 2. Run the container with Docker compose